 Annual Test of BU Emergency Alert System Is Today

-System provides crucial warnings when there’s a crisis or school closing
+System provides crucial warnings when there’s an emergency or school closing

-If you have a BU email address, expect to hear from the BU Emergency Alert System today, Friday, November 4.
-The BU Alert, which sends information during emergencies to the BU community via email, text message, landline, or push notification via the Everbridge app, will be conducting its annual federally mandated test of the system at approximately 2:10 pm.
+If you have a BU email address, expect to hear from the BU Emergency Alert System today, Friday, September 15.
+BU Alert, which sends information during emergencies to the BU community via email, text message, landline, or push notification via the Everbridge app, will be conducting its annual federally mandated test of the system at approximately 4 pm.
 The aim of the test is to ensure that the system is working properly.
-The test message will also be posted on the BU homepage, on BU Today, and on the BU Emergency Management website, as well as on Twitter at @BUPolice.
+The test message will also be posted on the BU homepage, on BU Today, and on the BU Emergency Management website, as well as on X (formerly known as Twitter) at @BUPolice.

-The Emergency Alert System is designed to provide rapid and reliable mass communication to students, staff, and faculty in the event of a crisis, such as a crime incident, or a time-sensitive situation, such as a weather-related closing.
+The BU Alert System is designed to provide rapid and reliable mass communication to students, staff, and faculty in the event of an emergency, such as a crime incident, or a time-sensitive situation, such as a weather-related closing.
+This year, the University is implementing an enhancement to BU Alert that allows the community to confirm receipt of the message.
+Once you confirm the message it will stop sending to the other modalities.

-Students wishing to update their information or to add a cell phone number can do so by going to the Student Link.
+Students wishing to update their information or add a cell phone number can do so by visiting the MyBU Student Portal and clicking the “Personal” tab to update “Address and Phone.”

 Faculty and staff who want to add a cell phone number can do so by logging on to BU Works, clicking first on the “Employee Self-Service” tab, then selecting “Personal Information” to update “BU Alert Information.”